go-aah/docs/middleware.md

 ## Writing Middleware

 To create your own custom middleware, just comply to `aah.MiddlewareFunc`.
-Once you created the middleware function, you can add your middleware into aah in three ways-
+Once you created the middleware function.

+You can add your middleware into aah in three ways-

   * Using standard `func init()`
   * Using `OnInit` event